 - In the Add dialog, navigate to and click the folder you wish to zip

 - Click the Add button

 - The WinZip window will now display showing the folder you added.
-You can add more at this point or you can click To My PC or To Cloud in the Save section when you have finished.
+You can add more at this point or you can click To PC or Cloud in the Save section when you have finished.